Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: DISCUSSION

-We have investigated the decoherence process associated to the existence of a minimal length at the Planck scale and the corresponding deformed quantum uncertainty relations.
-Assuming a fluctuating deformation parameter $\beta$, we have derived a master equation for the averaged quantum density matrix, thus showing that such quantum open dynamics can be cast in a Lindblad form, which guarantees complete positivity and trace preserving.
+We have investigated the decoherence process associated with the existence of a minimal length at the Planck scale and the corresponding deformed quantum uncertainty relations.
+Assuming that the minimal spatial scale of length and the ensuing deformation parameter $\beta$ are fixed only on average by space-time quantum fluctuations and are thus fluctuating random quantities, we have derived a master equation for the averaged quantum density matrix, thus showing that such quantum open dynamics can be cast in a Lindblad form, which guarantees complete positivity and trace preserving.
 The dissipator in the master equation depends on $\beta$ in such a way to assure that the standard quantum mechanical dynamics is recovered in the limit $\beta\to0$.
 The evolutions of the linear entropy and quantum state purity are monotonically increasing and monotonically decreasing in time, respectively, yielding diagonal output states asymptotically.
 By resorting to the momentum representation, we have estimated the decoherence time and we have evaluated typical values in order of magnitude for some physical systems of varying mass and energy scales.

+We have also proposed an experimental setup with which to test our predictions via cavity optomechanics at low temperatures performing CHSH correlation measurements.
+In order to discriminate the quantum gravitational decoherence effects from those due to mechanical heating, we need heavy molecular oscillators and ultracold temperatures that are beyond the reach of current technologies but could become available in the near future~\cite{qgem,qgem2}.

-In light of the above findings, we can conclude that the presence of a minimal length (as predicted by several leading candidates for a quantum theory of gravity) furnishes a valid decoherence mechanism capable of explaining some universal aspects of the quantum-to-classical transition.
-By fixing the non-random amplitude of the deformation parameter at a constant value ($\bar{\beta}=1$), we have cleared our model from any dependence on free parameters that would require to be constrained \emph{a posteriori} by experimental data.
-In this sense, we have exhibited that it is appropriate to identify the quantum nature of gravity as the ideal universal feature of gravitationally induced decoherence, especially in view of the recent experimental falsification of the classical Diosi-Penrose model~\cite{exp4}.
+In light of the above findings, we can conclude that the presence of a minimal length {and a stochastic deformation parameter} (as predicted by several leading candidates for a quantum theory of gravity) provides a valid decoherence mechanism capable of explaining some universal aspects of the quantum-to-classical transition.
+By reasonably setting the mean deformation parameter at the constant value $\bar{\beta}=1/\sqrt{t_\mathrm{p}}$, we have cleared our model from any dependence on free parameters that would require to be constrained {a posteriori} by experimental data, as long as the would-be free parameter $\alpha$ controlling the fluctuation intensity is set to be of order one.